gurulea93/RwG-Base-Building-2.0---Exile-compatibility/README.md

 	};

 ## 3>> If you use Enhanced Movement i would blacklist the doors/Window and the woodgrid,
-otherwise you can open them with Enhanced Interaction or climb through the grid elementS.
+otherwise you can open them with Enhanced Interaction or climb through the grid elements.

 (Put it like in the example below to your initplayerlocal.sqf.

 	EM_blacklist_obj =